-- Removal of a student from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the student's education in a supervised setting.
+- Removal of a pupil from the classroom is a formal sanction imposed for serious disciplinary reasons, which allows for the continuation of the pupil's education in a supervised setting.
 At SMS, the supervised setting is the Return to Learning Room.
-The education provided may differ from that provided in the mainstream classroom, but will still be meaningful for the student. - 2 Removal from the classroom will only be used for the following reasons: - 2.1 to maintain the safety of all students and to restore stability following an unreasonably high level of disruption; - to enable disruptive students to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the student to regain calm in a safe space. - Following a reminder of expectations, a warning being issued followed by a sanction minus points on Satchel One or a department detention being set if the student continues to not uphold expectations, the student will be de-classed.
-Some examples of why a student would be de-classed are detailed here: - 3.1 Continuous rule breaking in class despite reminder, warning, sanction (parents will be called or emailed by class teacher or Subject Lead to share concerns); - 3.2 Refusal to follow instructions inside the classroom; - 3.3 Walking away from the classroom; - 3.4 Swearing at another student/teacher in class; - 3.5 Racism, bullying, misogyny or homophobia inside the classroom or whilst elsewhere on the SMS site. - It will be the responsibility of the HT to maintain overall strategic oversight of SMS' arrangements for any removals. - 5 SMS will collect, monitor and analyse the data on the removal of students from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a student from the classroom, each case will be dealt with on its own individual facts and circumstances.
-The DHT Student Wellbeing and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the student on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - ensure that students, where de-classed for behaviour reasons, are never locked in the room of their removal; - 6.5 if a student has a Social Worker, including if they have a Child in Need Plan, a Child Protection Plan or are looked-after, notify their Social Worker.
-If the student is looked-after, ensure that their Personal Education Plan is appropriately reviewed and amended, and notify their Virtual School Head.
+The education provided may differ from that provided in the mainstream classroom, but will still be meaningful for the pupil. - 2 Removal from the classroom will only be used for the following reasons: - to maintain the safety of all pupils and to restore stability following an unreasonably high level of disruption; - to enable disruptive pupils to be taken to a place where education can be continued in a managed environment; and - 2.3 to allow the pupil to regain calm in a safe space. - Following a reminder of expectations, a warning being issued followed by a sanction minus points on Satchel One or a department detention being set if the pupil continues to not uphold expectations, the pupil will be de-classed.
+Some examples of why a pupil would be declassed are detailed here: - 3.1 Continuous rule breaking in class despite reminder, warning, sanction (Parents will be called or emailed by class teacher or Subject Lead to share concerns); - 3.2 Refusal to follow instructions inside the classroom; - 3.3 Walking away from the classroom; - 3.4 Swearing at another pupil/teacher in class; - 3.5 Racism, bullying, misogyny/misandry or homophobia inside the classroom or whilst elsewhere on the SMS site. - It will be the responsibility of the EHT to maintain overall strategic oversight of SMS' arrangements for any removals. - 5 SMS will collect, monitor and analyse the data on the removal of pupils from the classroom in order to interrogate its use and effectiveness. - When dealing with the removal of a pupil from the classroom, each case will be dealt with on its own individual facts and circumstances.
+The DHT Student Wellbeing and teachers will: - 6.1 consider whether any assessment of underlying factors of disruptive behaviour is needed; - 6.2 inform Parents of the removal from the classroom on the same day; - 6.3 facilitate reflection by the pupil on the behaviour that led to their removal from the classroom and what they can do to improve and avoid such behaviour in the future; - ensure that pupils, where de-classed for behaviour reasons, are never locked in the room of their removal; - 6.5 if a pupil has a Social Worker, including if they have a Child in Need Plan, a Child Protection Plan or are looked-after, notify their Social Worker.
+If the pupil is lookedafter, ensure that their Personal Education Plan is appropriately reviewed and amended, and notify their Virtual School Head.